M66B/FairEmail/FAQ.md

 The error '*You must use stronger authentication such as AUTH or APOP to connect to this server*' can be fixed by enabling debug mode (last option in the miscellaneous settings tab page), and in the debug panel that appears enabling the APOP option.
+After that, debug mode can be disabled again.

 **Send errors**